BretStateham/Mission-Briefings/AzureFunctions/readme.md

 ### Objective 1: Create a function from the quickstart

 A function app hosts the execution of your functions in Azure.
 Follow these steps to create a new function app as well as the new function.
 The new function app is created with a default configuration.
-For an example of how to explicitly create your function app, see [the other Azure Functions quickstart tutorial](functions-create-first-azure-function-azure-portal.md).
+For an example of how to explicitly create your function app, see [the other Azure Functions quickstart tutorial](https://aka.ms/mars-functions-alternative) - [https://aka.ms/mars-functions-alternative](https://aka.ms/mars-functions-alternative).

-Before you can create your first function, you need to have an active Azure account.
-If you don't already have an Azure account, [free accounts are available](https://azure.microsoft.com/free/).

-1. Go to the [Azure Functions portal](https://functions.azure.com/signin) and sign-in with your Azure account.
+1. Go to the [Azure Functions portal](https://aka.ms/mars-functions-signin) - [https://aka.ms/mars-functions-signin](https://aka.ms/mars-functions-signin) and sign-in with your Azure account.

 2. Type a unique **Name** for your new function app or accept the generated one, select your preferred **Region**, then click **Create + get started**.